Return of the Saint

 Return of the Saint is a British action-adventure television series that aired for one series in 1978 and 1979 in Britain on ITV, and was also broadcast on CBS in the United States.
-It was co-produced by ITC Entertainment and the Italian broadcaster RAI and ran for 24 episodes.
+It was co-produced by ITC Entertainment and the Italian broadcaster RAI.
+24 episodes were broadcast.

 Premise

-Return of the Saint is a revival/updating of The Saint, a programme based upon the stories of Leslie Charteris, that had originally aired from 1962 to 1969, and starred Roger Moore as Simon Templar (the character, in turn, had been introduced by Charteris in a series of novels and short stories dating back to 1928).
+Return of the Saint is a revival/updating of The Saint, a programme based on the stories of Leslie Charteris, which had originally aired from 1962 to 1969, and starred Roger Moore as Simon Templar (the character, in turn, had been introduced by Charteris in a series of novels and short stories dating back to 1928).
 The new series starred Ian Ogilvy as Templar, an independently wealthy, somewhat mysterious 'do-gooder' known as 'The Saint'.
 Templar is shown travelling around Britain and Europe, helping out the people he encounters, though he is also often summoned by past acquaintances.

 The series borrowed a few storytelling elements from its predecessor.
 Once again, each episode began with Simon narrating an introduction to set the scene for viewers, and each pre-credit sequence ended with an animated halo appearing above Templar's head as he was identified.
-Return also made a recurring reference to the 1930s–40s film series, and the 1940s radio series that starred Vincent Price as Templar: just before the opening credits begin, a short musical phrase is heard that is not part of the theme music for Return of the Saint but is the character's signature theme from film and radio.
+Return also made a recurring reference to the 1930s–1940s film series, and the 1940s radio series that starred Vincent Price as Templar: just before the opening credits begin, a short musical phrase is heard that is not part of the theme music for Return of the Saint but is the character's signature theme from film and radio.
 Unlike the film series and occasional episodes of the Roger Moore series, Ogilvy's series did not feature any recurring characters besides Simon.

 Other than these cosmetic touches, there is no continuity implied between the Ogilvy and Moore series.